snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmodelrecursions.rst

 mixed aleatory-epistemic UQ, optimization under uncertainty, and surrogate-based UQ.

-Starting with Dakota version 6.1, concurrency can now be exploited across sub-iteration instances.
+In addition, concurrency can be exploited across sub-iteration instances.
 For example, multiple inner loop UQ assessments can be performed simultaneously within optimization under uncertainty or mixed aleatory-epistemic UQ studies, provided the outer loop algorithm supports concurrency in its evaluations.
-Both meta-iterators and nested models support ``iterator_servers``, ``processors_per_iterator``, and ``iterator_scheduling`` specifications which can be used to define a parallel configuration that partitions servers for supporting sub-iteration concurrency.
-Refer to Chapter `[parallel] <#parallel>`__ for additional information on parallel configurations, and to the Methods and Models chapters of the Reference Manual :cite:p:`RefMan` for additional information on these specifications.
+Both meta-iterators and nested models support ``iterator_servers``, ``processors_per_iterator``, and ``iterator_scheduling`` specifications which can be used to define a :ref:`parallel configuration <parallel>` that partitions servers for supporting sub-iteration concurrency.

 .. _`adv_models:mixed_uq`: